Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Concluding remarks

 \section{Concluding remarks}

 In summary we have studied the approximate semiclassical ODM of a zero temperature non-interacting Fermi gas obtained through three different gradient expansion techniques: the KODM, WKODM, and GVODM methods.
 We have resolved the inconsistencies discussed in the literature~\cite{redjatisemiclassical2019,bencheikhhermitian2016,bencheikhmanifestly2016}, and have shown that, regardless of whichever method is used, the ODMs are Hermitian, idempotent, and identical when cast into symmetric coordinates $(\mathbf{R},\mathbf{s})$.
-Inconsistencies only arise when the semiclassical expansions are truncated in terms of non-symmetric coordinates $(\mathbf{r},\mathbf{r}')$, which occur with the non-symmetric KODM [\cref{KODM}] and WKODM methods [\ref{appendix:WKDOM}].
-Additionally, we have provided two separate and explicit derivations of the $d\geq 1$-dimensional GVODM originally proposed by reference~\cite{redjatisemiclassical2019} based on their $d=1,2,3,4$ expressions.
-The first derivation (Section~\ref{sec:KODM}) was accomplished by transforming the known $d\geq 1$-dimensional expression of the KODM~\cite{putajakirzhnits2012} into symmetric coordinates, while the second derivation (Section~\ref{sec:WKDOM}) transformed the known $d\geq 1$-dimensional WKODM into symmetric coordinates from the very beginning.
-For simplicity, we only dealt with semiclassical terms up to second order in $\hbar$, nevertheless, our results still hold when higher order terms in the ODMs are accounted for.
+Inconsistencies only arise when the semiclassical expansions are truncated in terms of non-symmetric coordinates $(\mathbf{r},\mathbf{r}')$, which occur with the non-symmetric KODM [\cref{KODM}] and WKODM methods.
+Additionally, we have provided {an} explicit derivation of the {$d$}-dimensional GVODM originally proposed by reference~\cite{redjatisemiclassical2019} based on their $d=1,2,3,4$ expressions.
+This was accomplished in Section~\ref{sec:KODM} by showing that the KODM and WKODM are equivalent in non-symmetric coordinates, and proceeding to transform the known {$d$}-dimensional expression of the {W}KODM into symmetric coordinates. {For completeness, in \ref{appendix:alternate} we also provided an alternate yet equivalent derivation, starting from the definition of the Wigner-Kirkwood Bloch density matrix.} For simplicity, we only dealt with semiclassical terms up to second order in $\hbar$, nevertheless, our results still hold when higher order terms in the ODMs are accounted for.

 \ack L.M.F., D.E., and P.C. dedicate this paper to the memory of their late supervisor, Brandon van Zyl, who passed away in 2020.
 This work originally began as an undergraduate honours thesis research project between the authors during the summer of 2017.
 The goal was to follow up on comments in reference~\cite{bencheikhmanifestly2016}, and address the subtle and consistently overlooked gap in the literature (see references/comments 11 and 12 in reference~\cite{bencheikhmanifestly2016}).
 We decided to continue where we left off, and finally completed this work to publish it in honour of B.V.Z., which was the original intention before his untimely passing.
 This work would not have been possible without the contribution of B.V.Z.
 The authors would like to thank the Natural Sciences and Engineering Research Council of Canada (NSERC) for funding during the initial stages of this work in 2017.
 We would also like to thank Karl-Peter Marzlin, Duncan O'Dell, and Wyatt Kirkby for useful discussions.